bavlayan/OSCP-preparation/README.md

 # OSCP-preparation
-This repo contains useful resources to prepare for OSCP.
+This repo contains useful resources to prepare for OSCP. <br />
 Feel free in order to add any resources following list.